renaissance-publishing/renaissance/content/chapters/25-items.md

 style that uses daggers; the style has been inherited (and modified) by Ash Elves as well.

-Tags: One-handed, Off-hand, Bladed, Small, Soak, Defensive, Utility
+Tags: One-handed, Off-hand, Bladed, Small, Soak, Defensive, Utility, Close

 Damage: 1d10+1+DB